Best CBD for Anxiety

 The cost of CBD involves so much more than just the sticker price.
 While two products may look like they cost wildly different amounts, breaking down the price per milligram of CBD is a much more accurate estimate.
 And that’s not considering the fact that some CBD products are significantly more potent than others, so you get more CBD per serving, generally at a higher price.
 A company’s subscription program (which comes with savings and, generally, free shipping), bulk discounts, and assistance programs also play into their cost rating.

 At first glance, Lazarus Naturals doesn’t appear to be that inexpensive.
 Per milligram of CBD, you’ll pay about half the price compared to the average cost per milligram ($0.02-$0.03 versus $0.05-$0.08).
-Five CBD, the next least expensive option after Lazarus Naturals, charges $55 more for a similar bottle of 6,000mg CBD.
-However, you can save 30% with Five CBD’s subscription program, dropping the price difference to less than $5.
+Five CBD, the next least expensive option after Lazarus Naturals, charges $9 more for a similar bottle of 1,500mg CBD.
+However, you can save 30% with Five CBD’s subscription program, bringing Five CBD’s option down to $5 less than Lazarus Naturals’.

 Assistance programs are common for CBD companies; the only company in our recommendations that doesn’t offer a similar program is CBDistillery.
-But it’s not often clear how affordable they make products until you’ve gone through the sign-up process, which requires submitting lots of paperwork.
-Lazarus Naturals makes it clear up-front that its program is worth your time if you qualify, which saves you time and, ultimately, money.
+But it’s not often clear how affordable their products are until you’ve gone through the sign-up process, which requires submitting lots of paperwork.
+Both Lazarus Naturals and Green Roads make it clear up front that their programs can be worth your time if you qualify, which saves you time and, ultimately, money.

 Winner: Lazarus Naturals

-Lazarus Naturals provides not only the most convenient CBD oil with high potencies and an easy-to-read dropper but also the most convenient capsule (just swallow one small capsule daily or as needed).
+From our experience, Lazarus Naturals provides the most convenient CBD oil with high potencies and an easy-to-read dropper.
 The company is also highly cognizant of the fact that CBD isn’t FDA-approved to cure, treat, diagnose, or prevent any illnesses.
-The customer service team at Lazarus Naturals is so responsive that it proactively monitors reviews and will replace or add asterisks to phrases that imply (or directly state) that its products treated or cured any conditions, so you don’t get the wrong idea.
+The customer service team at Lazarus Naturals is so responsive that it proactively monitors reviews and will replace or add asterisks to phrases that imply (or directly state) that its products treated or cured any conditions so consumers don’t get the wrong idea.
 Our testers received their orders from Lazarus Naturals three days after placing the order from the other side of the country.

 How the top CBD anxiety products compare